Checkpoint Docs

 No Detections in Dashboard

-• Confirm the Pixel is loading (check Network tab in browser devtools)
+• Confirm the Pixel is loading (check the Network tab for pixel.js and a POST /api/v1/pixel)

 • Verify the Project ID matches your dashboard project